 Injuries: road traffic injuries

-- There were 1,667 people recorded as seriously injured in road accidents in 2013, 16% fewer than in 2012.
+- 1,699 people were seriously injured in road accidents in 2014, 27 (2%) more than in 2013.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.